m4v3r4-doughnutz/monte-tracker/README.md

 # monte-tracker
-A tracker for Windows with high quality sample, plugins, console chips and MIDI support.
+A tracker for Windows similar to Impulse Tracker.